 Each participant will receive free online advertising; have an opportunity to be featured in various local media outlets; receive onsite recognition via a visible and recognizable logo, as well as promotion to job developers and employment agencies as a ‘welcoming workplace’.

 We have chosen to pilot the projects in two rural communities, with physical outreach; and we are challenging the employers in the City of Thunder Bay to take initiative and sign up for the program, theoretically testing physical outreach to grow a following versus an organic growth among city employers.
 If you are an Employer within the Local Employment Planning Council catchment area, feel free to get in touch with Bob at firstname.lastname@example.org

 How long is the pilot?

-The pilot will run over the course of four months.
+The pilot ran over the course of four months.
 It has taken some time to put this project together and we would like to thank our team for pushing hard to get this important project off the ground.
-After the four months, we are hoping to work with local partners to carry the torch until the Ministry can issue its evaluation of the project.
+After the four month pilot, we have continued to work with local partners to carry the torch until the Ministry can issue its evaluation of the project.

 What type of workshops will be available for employers?

 We will be working with local businesses, chambers and municipalities to hold three workplace education and training sessions open to participants and other interested individuals.
 We are open to working with other partners to deliver the events.
 If you have or know of someone who might be interested in co-hosting an event please let us know.